 The Division of Critical Care Medicine at Children's Hospital Los Angeles was formed in 1980, and the Fellowship Program was initiated in 1997.
 Children's Hospital has a 24-bed Pediatric Intensive Care Unit (PICU) and a 24-bed Cardiothoracic Intensive Care Unit (CTICU) that jointly admit over 2,000 children annually.

-The Fellowship Program currently includes nine clinical fellows and is a three-year training program based on and adhering to the general requirements of the Subspecialty Committee of Pediatric Critical Care Medicine of the Board of Pediatrics.
+The Fellowship Program currently includes thirteen clinical fellows and is a three-year training program based on and adhering to the general requirements of the Subspecialty Committee of Pediatric Critical Care Medicine of the Board of Pediatrics.
 The pediatric critical care medicine fellowship is accredited by the Residency Review Committee for Pediatrics and the ACGME.

 - Learn More About the Training Program